dustinblackman/Championify/CONTRIBUTE.md

 I suggest making sure your linters are setup correctly, or run gulp lint every now and again.

 ### Translations
 I use a [Onesky](https://dustinblackman.oneskyapp.com/collaboration/project/95440) to manage all my translations, it's super easy, includes initial English text, screenshots, and lets everyone contribute!
 Check it out.
+Make sure to check if a translation has been done already before writing it over again, as it does take me quite a bit of time if there's a lot to go over.

 Please prevent from putting translations in PRs, I'd rather keep those for code.